 Mikado

-Mikado is a heavy form of silk that has a beautiful, shiny finish.
+Mikado is a heavy silk form with a beautiful, shiny finish.
 This wedding dress material has become immensely popular over the last few years because of its ability to be tailored to create sophisticated, architectural, and modern designs.
-The thick fabric can be multi-seamed and molded to create perfectly-fitted strapless ballgowns and narrow mermaid dresses.
-You can wear this material anytime throughout the year, but it might be best to wait for the weather to cool down because of its heavier weight.

 Moire